Danielwohlr/vehicular-headway-modelling/README.md

 # Vehicular Headway Modelling Research (Bachelor's thesis)

 This thesis deals with particle systems with a balancing property which have practical use in modeling vehicle headways.
-The full paper is available here: [Full paper](thesis.pdf) (2nd place at scientific conference [Rektorys competition 2020](https://mat.fsv.cvut.cz/rektorys/soutez/2020/)).
+The full paper is available here: [Full paper](thesis.pdf) (2nd place at [scientific conference in 2020](https://mat.fsv.cvut.cz/rektorys/soutez/2020/)).

 - First, we summarized basic properties of balanced density functions and as- sociated particle systems.